ActionableAgile/v1-to-analytics/README.md

 ### The Criteria Section ###
 The Criteria Section of the config file is simply named "Criteria" (without the quotes) and contains optional VersionOne attributes that can use to control your data set.
 Each line in this section contains the name of the VersionOne attribute you want in your data followed by a colon (:) followed by its corresponding value in your VersionOne instance.
 The fields in this section that we support are:

-- 	Projects: a comma-separated list of the names of the VersionOne Projects you are querying
+- 	Scopes: a comma-separated list of the names of the VersionOne scopes you are querying
-- 	Types: a comma-separated list of the names of the VersionOne issuetypes you want to extract
+- 	Timeboxes: a comma-separated list of the names of the VersionOne timeboxes
-- 	Filters: a comma-separated list of the names of the filters you want to apply
+- 	Themes: a comma-separated list of the VersionOne themes

 An example of what this section might look like would be:

 Criteria:
-&nbsp;&nbsp;&nbsp;&nbsp;Project: My Project1, My Project2
+&nbsp;&nbsp;&nbsp;&nbsp;Scopes: My Project1, My Project2
-&nbsp;&nbsp;&nbsp;&nbsp;Filters: Filter1, Filter2
+&nbsp;&nbsp;&nbsp;&nbsp;Timeboxes: My Timebox
-&nbsp;&nbsp;&nbsp;&nbsp;Types: Epic, User Story
+&nbsp;&nbsp;&nbsp;&nbsp;Themes: Epic, User Story, Defect

 **NOTE**:  The fields in this section are optional